Pratul99/2048/README.md

-Project repo with Docker + AWS Elastic Beanstak intigration for game 2048.
+Project repo with Docker file for game 2048 hosted with AWS Elastic Beanstalk.